 The Bushfire Operational Plans map shows the Environment, Planning and Sustainable Development Directorate (EPSDD) Bushfire Operations Plan (BOP) for land managed by the Territory for the current financial year.

-The EPSDD BOP is derived from the 5-year Regional Fire Management Plans, which can also be viewed on this site.
-The EPSDD BOP details the specific timing, type and location of fuel-reduction, access and infrastructure activities proposed to be undertaken in the ACT in the current financial; year, in accordance with Version 4 of the SBMP.
+The EPSDD BOP is derived from the 5 year Regional Fire Management Plans, which can also be viewed on this site.
+The EPSDD BOP details the specific timing, type and location of fuel-reduction, access and infrastructure activities proposed to be undertaken in the ACT in the current financial; year, in accordance with Version 3 of the Strategic Bushfire Management Plan (SBMP)..

 Fire Management Standards for the ACT